Los Campesinos! discography: Heat Rash singles

 In December 2010, the band announced the launch of a quarterly magazine, Heat Rash.
-The following singles were released exclusively to subscribers, until 2021 when Los Campesinos! released their fourth EP, Whole Damn Body, which compiles remastered versions of all these tracks except for singles from Heat Rash #2.
+The following singles were released exclusively to subscribers, until 2021 when Los Campesinos! released their fourth EP, Whole Damn Body, which compiles remastered versions of all these tracks except for singles from Heat Rash #2.Los Campesinos! also released "I Love You (But You're Boring)" in the summer of 2023.